pdm-project/pdm/docs/docs/pyproject/tool-pdm.md

-# PDM Tool Settings
+# PDM Configuration

-There are also some useful settings to control the packaging behavior of PDM.
-They should be shipped with `pyproject.toml`, defined in `[tool.pdm]` table.
+There are also some useful settings to control the behaviors of PDM in various aspects.
+They should be stored in `pyproject.toml`, defined in `[tool.pdm]` table.

 ## Development dependencies